 - Retain a current metric known as the Observed to Expected (O:E) Yield as a measure of organ transplantation rates.
 This metric looks at the number of organs expected to be recovered from a given donor (based upon data from the pool of actual donors) and compares it with the number of organs actually transplanted.
 The higher the ratio, the better the OPO and transplant centers are doing.

-The dramatic changes proposed to the current system is based on flawed data that endangers the patients who rely on the OPO network to save their lives.
-There is a better way to increase organ donation, help more people and improve the performance of OPOs across the country and you can help us get there.
+The dramatic changes proposed to the current system are based on flawed data that endangers the patients who rely on the OPO network to save their lives.
+There is a better way to increase organ donation, help more people and improve the performance of OPOs across the country.